Category Archives: French Royals

 by Scott Mehl © Unofficial Royalty 2020

-Jeanne Antoinette Poisson, Madame de Pompadou.source: Wikipedia
+Jeanne Antoinette Poisson, Madame de Pompadour source: Wikipedia

-Jeanne Antoinette Poisson was born to François Poisson and Madeleine de la Motte on December 29, 1721.
-It is believed that her biological father was Charles Le Normant de Tournehem, who later became her guardian in 1725 after her father was forced to leave France over a large number of unpaid debts.
-Tournehem arranged for Jeanne to receive the best possible education at a convent in Poissy, but due to her ill health – believed to be whooping cough – she returned back to Paris just four years later, where she continued her education at home.
-According to rumor, her mother consulted a fortune teller who foretold that Jeanne would one day “reign over the heart of a King”.
-This led to her being given the nickname “Reinette” (little queen).
+Tournehem arranged for Jeanne to receive the best possible education at a convent in Poissy, but due to her ill health – believed to be whooping cough – she returned to Paris just four years later, where she continued her education at home.
+According to rumor, her mother consulted a fortune teller who foretold that Jeanne would “reign over the heart of a King”.
+This led to her the nickname “Reinette” (little queen).

-In 1741, Tournehem arranged for Jeanne to marry his nephew, Charles Guillaume Le Normant d’Étoiles.
+In 1741, Tournehem arranged for Jeanne to marry his nephew Charles Guillaume Le Normant d’Étoiles.
 As part of the alliance, he made d’Étoiles his sole heir, and gifted Jeanne with a large estate at Étoiles, adjacent to one of the royal hunting grounds.
 The couple had two children:

 • Charles Guillaume Louis d’Étoiles (1741) – died in infancy